smart-data-lake/smart-data-lake/docs/Reference.md

 * BlacklistTransformer (1-to-1): Apply a column blacklist to a DataFrame
 * WhitelistTransformer (1-to-1): Apply a column whitelist to a DataFrame
 * AdditionalColumnsTransformer (1-to-1): Add additional columns to the DataFrame by extracting information from the context
-* StandardizeDatatypesTransformer (1-to-1): Standardize datatypes of a DataFrame
+* StandardizeSparkDatatypesTransformer (1-to-1): Standardize datatypes of a Spark-DataFrame
 * DfTransformerWrapperDfsTransformer (many-to-many): use 1-to-1 transformer as many-to-many transformer by specifying the SubFeeds it should be applied to

 ### Custom Transformations